High Fiber Bran Muffins (Bob's Red Mill) by Barbara

 2 T. oil

 Preheat oven to 400 degrees.
 Combine wheat bran, flour, baking soda and baking powder.
-Stir in nuts and raisins.
-In a separate bowl, blend applesauce, milk and molasses, oil and beaten eggs.
+Stir in the raisins.
+In a separate bowl, blend applesauce, milk and honey, oil and beaten eggs.
 Add to dry ingredients and stir just until moistened.
 Spoon into greased muffin tin and bake for 15-20 minutes.

 B